fmgarage/ft-fms-hetzner/README.md

 ## 2. Add a Server

 In the [Console](https://console.hetzner.cloud/projects) create a project and add a new server.
 You will need Centos 7 and we strongly recommend adding the SSH key for you local machine.
+You can start with the smallest configuration and scale up later when you need it.
 Start the server and ssh into it.